Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Identification of broad line H emitters

 Eight broad line H$\alpha$ emitters were identified in the FRESCO data.
 Similar to the BL H$\alpha$ emitters in the EIGER data, we find that these are located in rare locations in the color-color diagram.
 They have the reddest F210M-F444W colors but atypical F182M-F210M colors (either relatively blue, or red).
+We note that MgII line-emission may contribute to the F182M photometry in all FRESCO BL H$\alpha$ emitters.
+One of the objects with red F182M-F210M colours is among the faintest in the sample, such that its colour is consistent with being flat (see Appendix $\ref{appendix:photometry}$).